Print This Page

-PROBLEMS: Over fertilizing can cause various root fungal diseases and other problems.
-Heat and humidity of the eastern part of the state are tough on this tree.
+PROBLEMS: Over fertilizing and/or over-watering can cause various root fungal diseases and other problems.
+Heat and humidity can be tough on this tree.

 PROPAGATION: Arizona cypress can be grown easily from seed.
 Germination occurs in 2 to 3 weeks.
 Cones can be open by sun drying prior to planting.
 Propagation by cuttings is also possible.

 INSIGHT: Arizona cypress is an excellent Christmas tree when young.
 It is an excellent tree to plant in the western part of the state and should be used more.
-It should be avoided in the eastern part of the state east of the Trinity River unless excellent soil conditions exist.
+It should be avoided in high rainfall and humid areas.